 The Corporation is principally a mineral exploration and development company.
 Through its subsidiaries, the Corporation is currently involved in the exploration and development of mineral properties situated in two jurisdictions.
-In Minas Gerais State, Brazil, the construction and development of the Corporation's Riacho dos Machados gold project ("RDM" or the "Project") was nearing completion at the end of 2013; however certain important material capital projects remain to be completed.
+In Minas Gerais State, Brazil, the construction, development and production ramp-up of the Corporation's Riacho dos Machados gold project ("RDM" or the "Project") was completed at the end of Q3 2014 and declared commercial production for Q4 2014.
 In Romania, the Corporation has carried out extensive exploration programs on three copper-gold porphyry systems referred to as Rovina, Colnic and Ciresata (collectively, the "Rovina Valley Project" or "RVP") with a view to advancing them to the pre-feasibility stage.